Corentin Denolly

 Corentin Denolly (born 6 June 1997) is a French tennis player.

-He has a career high ATP singles ranking of world No. 270 achieved on 7 April 2025.
-He also has a career high doubles ranking of No. 248 achieved on 29 July 2024.
+He has a career high ATP singles ranking of world No. 270 achieved on 7 April 2025 and a career high doubles ranking of No. 248 achieved on 29 July 2024.

 Career

 2015: Juniors

 On the junior tour, Denolly had a career high combined ranking of world No. 3 achieved on 8 June 2015.
 He reached the semifinals of the 2015 French Open boys' singles event, losing to Taylor Fritz.

 2018: Grand Slam doubles debut

 In June, Denolly made his Grand Slam doubles debut at the French Open, as a wildcard pair partnering with Alexandre Müller but they lost in the first round to Raven Klaasen and Michael Venus.

 2019: Maiden doubles Challenger title, Top 300 in singles

 In June, Denolly won his maiden Challenger title in Blois, partnering with Alexandre Müller.

 2020: Second Roland Garros wildcard in doubles

 In September, Denolly played his second Grand Slam match at the French Open, partnering with Kyrian Jacquet but they lost in the first round to eventual semifinalists Juan Sebastian Cabal and Robert Farah.